 The International Friendship Program (IFP) is about bringing Rutgers international students together with Rutgers and local community members in a comfortable environment that is conducive to cross-cultural friendship and learning.
 This program is for people who are interested in learning and sharing about different cultures and gaining a deeper understanding of cross-cultural issues.
 Rutgers domestic students and local community members participate as the IFP hosts.
 The IFP aims to reduce cultural barriers and stereotypes, and to promote cross-cultural understanding and sensitivity.

 The IFP is sponsored by the Center for Global Services as both a support program for Rutgers-New Brunswick international students and as a service to members of local communities interested in cross-cultural friendships.
 The program was initiated over 20 years ago and is continually evolving and improving to provide the best forum possible for cross-cultural exchange.

-The IFP is flexible and IFP members may get involved in whichever way best fits your schedule and interest.
+The IFP is flexible and IFP members may get involved in whichever ways best fits their schedule and interest.

 Like our page on Facebook!